Adoption & Termination Of Parental Rights Helping Individuals & Families in Tennessee

-Legal Representation for Termination of Parental Rights in TN
+Legal Representation for Termination of Parental Rights in Tennessee & Kentucky

 We are experienced in many different areas of family law including juvenile law, termination of parental rights and adoption laws.
 She is passionate about advocating for children and making sure their rights are represented throughout emotionally stressful situations.
 We will treat your case with compassion and work diligently to do what is right for you and your family.

-If you are looking to adopt or have questions about termination of parental rights in Tennessee, turn to Peterson White for the legal representation you need.
+If you are looking to adopt or have questions about termination of parental rights in Tennessee & Kentucky, turn to Peterson White for the legal representation you need.
 Contact us today!

 There are many good and loving reasons that a parent may willingly give up their parental rights.
 For example, if they know that they aren’t in a good position to care for their child, they may give their child up for adoption.
 Terminating parental rights, even voluntarily, can be an emotionally difficult process.